 Since prehistoric times, caves were an entrance to the land of the dead – the Underworld.
 Our prehistoric ancestors left their markings on cave walls.
 One of the most famous cave paintings is located near Montignac, France.
 In addition, the Aztecs feature caves in their myths as the place of creation, namely the Seven Caves of Chicomoztoc.
 The ancient peoples revered caves, not only for comfort in winter months, but for what caves represented – the womb of the earth.
 From the earth we come and to the earth we return; therefore, caves are an entrance to the spirit world.
 If you were to travel deep into a cave, you’d reach the Underworld.
 NOTE: don’t be stupid and go spelunking if you’ve never done it before!
 Always have a partner, as well.

-The cemetery is an obvious threshold to the spirit world.
+The cemetery is an obvious liminal space and threshold to the spirit world.
 It’s not only a resting place for the dead, it’s hallowed ground, and a place where people gather in love and loss.
 These things come together in a whirlwind of energy to provide a definitive threshold for spirits to come through.
 There are spirits that are still attached to their bodies, as well as guardians of cemeteries who were either once human spirits or angels.
 When you cross the cemetery gates, you cross the threshold guarding the outside world from the land of the dead.
 The gates of cemeteries are iron to keep the spirits from getting out.

 I once saw a woman state in a FaceBook group the crossroads is a metaphorical place not a literal place of spirits.
 I’ll bet this woman never sat at the crossroads after sunset.
 In many traditions all over the world, the crossroads was a place where spirits congregated and could be contacted by the living.
 There’s quite a few deities associated with the crossroads: Hecate, Papa Legba, the Devil, and more.
 It’s a junction where two roads meet or cross each other – a liminal place that’s neither here nor there.
 Spirits linger in liminal places.
 If you work with spirits of the crossroads, be warned – some are tricksters.
 Because they guard the door to the spirit world and only let those enter whom they feel worthy.